Learning to Encode and Classify Test Executions: Experiment

 \subsection{Subject Programs}

-The subject programs are from the networking, blockchain, deep learning, encryption, text editing, and memory management domains.
-A description of the programs and their tests is as follows.

-\textbf{1.
-Ethereum}~\cite{ethereum} is an open-source software platform based on blockchain technology, which supports smart contracts.
-Within the \texttt{Ethereum} project, we evaluate our approach over the \texttt{Difficulty} module that calculates the mining difficulty of a block, in relation to different versions (eras) of the cryptocurrency (Byzantium, Homestead, Constantinople etc.).
+We chose subject programs from different domains to assess applicability of our approach, namely from the blockchain, deep learning, encryption and text editing domains.
+A description of the programs and associated tests is as follows. \\ \textbf{1.
+Ethereum}~\cite{ethereum} is an open-source platform based on blockchain technology, which supports smart contracts.
+Within it, we evaluate our approach over the \texttt{Difficulty} module that calculates the mining difficulty of a block, in relation to different versions (eras) of the cryptocurrency (Byzantium, Homestead, Constantinople etc.).
 The calculation is based on five fields of an \texttt{Ethereum} block, specified in the test input.

 \paragraph{Tests}